WorldOrchestra/WorldOrchestra/README.md

 From the root directory run:

-TODO
 - `grunt` : Runs jshint, tests and builds the project.
 - `grunt build` : Builds the project.
 All production ready files are stored in the `dist` directory.
+- `grunt serve` : Runs a local server for a preview of the site using the original files.
-- `grunt serve` : Builds the project and runs a server locally for a preview of the site.
+- `grunt serve:dist` : Builds the project and runs a server locally for a preview of the site using the concatenated and uglified files.
+- `grunt serve:test` : Runs a local server and opens the test file for Mocha, Chai, and Sinon.

 ## Development

+All development is done in the public or server folders.
+Running `grunt` or `grunt build` will build your project into the `dist` folder.
+Use the `dist` folder for pushing to a production server.

 TODO
-All development is done in folders outside of root.
-Running `grunt` will build your project into the `dist` folder.
-Use the `dist` folder for pushing to a production server.
-You can find instructions for how to do so on the yeoman generator [site](https://github.com/DaftMonk/generator-angular-fullstack#heroku).

 An example client component in `client/app`

     main